candroid-man/honest-mintify/README.md

 ### Contributing/Forking
 Feel free to contribute if you want if you can find something to make it better at what it already does, and do whatever you want with this script, I really don't care.

+### Credits
+[brave-debloatinator by MulesGaming](https://github.com/MulesGaming/brave-debloatinator) was SUPER helpful.
+It helped me create the Brave policy and the Brave portion of the script that copies `policy.json` to the correct place on Linux systems.